 The CARC also uses its equipment to provide a number of public services.
 During natural disasters, members have aided in handling messages to and from afflicted areas.
 The club has also provided “phone patches” allowing national or international communications using only a local phone call for a student and his or her family.
 Locally, club members can assist in communications during emergencies, walkathons, races, etc., using our 2 meter repeater.
 All public services of the CARC are voluntary and free of charge.

-Weekly meetings for the Spring 2018 semester are Tuesdays, 7PM alternating between 708 Rhodes Hall, and the shack in 401 Barton.
+Weekly meetings for the Fall 2018 semester are on Fridays at 5:00pm alternating between 708 Rhodes Hall, and the shack in 401 Barton.
 When coming to the meetings at Rhodes, please note, the elevator does not go to the 7th floor after 5pm.
 You will need to take the elevator to the 6th floor, then turn left and go to the end of the hall.
 Take the north stairs to the 7th floor.
 We'll block the door open for meetings.

 Minutes and photographs from these meetings are available here.